samtools/hts-specs/htsget.md

 ## Methods

+The recommended endpoints to access reads and variants data are:

     GET /reads/<id>
     GET /variants/<id>

-These are the core mechanics for accessing specified reads and variants data.
 The JSON response is a "ticket" allowing the caller to obtain the desired data in the specified format, which may involve follow-on requests to other endpoints, as detailed below.

 The client can request only records overlapping a given genomic range.
 The response may however contain a superset of the desired results, including all records overlapping the range, and potentially other records not overlapping the range; the client should filter out such extraneous records if necessary.
 Successful requests with empty result sets still produce a valid response in the requested format (e.g. including header and EOF marker).